 8. Mediterranean Tuna and Spinach Salad

-The ingredients in this salad will are not just anti-inflammatory but also nutrient-densed:
+The ingredients in this salad are not just anti-inflammatory but also nutrient-dense:

 - Sesame oil found in tahini is considered anti-bacterial and anti-inflammatory.